 Are you feeling the holiday spirit yet?
 We are!
 In case you’ve missed it, we’ve decorated a Nutcracker Christmas tree, decorated another tree with dollar store ornaments, and built a set of triangle Christmas trees to display ornaments — and that’s on top of the 20 new Christmas tutorials from our blogging buddies we shared here!
-Today we’re keeping the Christmas train rolling with a super simple tutorial for easy chalkboard signs.
+Today we’re keeping the Christmas train rolling with a super simple easy DIY chalkboard signs for Christmas.
 These are perfect for seasonal holiday decor or for giving as gifts, too!

 I found this easy chalkboard product line at a conference I was attending and I was sold!
 So I signed up to be a designer and I’m so excited to share this first tutorial with you — many more to come!
 Introducing….
 Chalk Couture!
 AKA how to make a cute chalkboard sign in about TWO MINUTES!
 Check it out in the video and there’s more info below — be sure to check out everything in our Chalk Couture shop HERE, too.
 I’m seriously ready to chalk all the things so I’ll be sharing more soon!

 Which one do you like better — the Santa’s reindeer sign or the Christmas JOY sign with the three-dimensional wreath?
 Be sure to subscribe to our channel to see what we make next!

 How to Make an Easy Chalkboard Sign for Christmas

 This post contains affiliate links.
 Learn more and read our full disclosure policy here.